openstack-archive/fuel-docs/pages/production-considerations/0040-post-install-healthchecks.rst

 component.
 If you see a detailed message and a Thumbs Down, that component has failed in some manner, and the details will indicate where the failure was detected.
 All tests can be run on different environments, which you select on main page of Fuel UI.
-You can run checks in parallel on different environments.
+You can even run checks in parallel on different environments.

 Each test contains information on its estimated and actual duration.
 We have